 This course introduces the basic issues and principles of information system security such as security policies, their mechanisms of implementation, means attackers use to circumvent these protections, and defenses against these attackers.

 As information systems are used in more aspects of our society, the danger of malicious and criminal data usage increases.
 The student ought to be aware of the personal and business risks associated with computer use.
 It is important for the student to understand how to employ prudent safeguards against these threats.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will answer questions in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student will answer questions in response to the provided prompt.
 The student must submit a thread of at least 250 words that completely answers the question(s) for each forum.
 In addition to the thread, the student must also reply to at least 2 classmates’ threads.
 Each reply must be at least 100 words.
 The student must use complete paragraphs, use current APA formatting, and cite information that is not his/her own.

-The student will complete quizzes in weeks 1, 2, 5 and 6 in this course.
+The student will complete quizzes in modules 1, 2, 5 and 6 in this course.
 Each quiz will cover the content from the weekly reading, presentation, discussion and topics covered.
 The quizzes will consist of 25 multiple-choice questions.
 You will have 1 hour to complete each.
 Each quiz is due by 11:59 p.m.
-(ET) on Sunday of the Module/Week in which it is assigned.
+(ET) on Sunday of the Module: Week in which it is assigned.

-The Midterm and Final Exams will cover the Reading & Study material for the assigned modules/weeks.
+The Midterm and Final Exams will cover the Learn material for the assigned modules.
 Each exam will be open-book/open-notes, consist of 50 multiple-choice questions, and have a 1 ½ -hour time limit.